Azure/azure-service-operator/README.md

 ## Introduction

-Kubernetes offers the facility of extending it's API through the concept of 'Operators' ([Introducing Operators: Putting Operational Knowledge into Software](https://coreos.com/blog/introducing-operators.html)).
+Kubernetes offers the facility of extending its API through the concept of 'Operators' ([Introducing Operators: Putting Operational Knowledge into Software](https://coreos.com/blog/introducing-operators.html)).

 An Operator is an application-specific controller that extends the Kubernetes API to create, configure, and manage instances of complex stateful applications on behalf of a Kubernetes user.
 It builds upon the basic Kubernetes resource and controller concepts but includes domain or application-specific knowledge to automate common tasks.